 The Sandinistas pointed out that Pope John Paul II was fundamental in the overthrow of a government in his native Poland.
 It gets worse.
 Not only had the Pope turned a blind eye to when the Roman Catholic Church in Nicaragua was in bed with the Somoza dictatorship, he advised U.S. President Ronald Reagan on how to overthrow the Sandinistas.
-Imagine.
-The Official Church of the Mob being hypocritical.
-Not nearly as bad as its coverup of child molestation by scores of priests or cooperating with the Nazis, but still.

 The Pope elevated Archbishop Miguel Obando Bravo — the highest-ranking Catholic official in Nicaragua — to the title of Cardinal.
 Critics say Bravo was rewarded — not for helping the poor — but for being an arch enemy of the Sandinistas.
 It was Bravo who blessed Somoza’s tanks with ‘holy water.’

 - ANASTASIO SOMOZA is dead, killed in a bazooka attack in Asuncion, Paraguay on the 17th of September 1980.

 Somoza — who was a very wealthy man after he looted Nicaragua — ‘checked out’ the same day our radio documentary on Nicaragua’s abandoned children was broadcast in Edmonton.
 Timing is everything.